 With the steps above you have super high changes to get the Lemonade Bundt cake out of the pan in one wonderful piece!

 The Lemonade cake is really super flavourful on its own however making an easy glaze and decoration really takes it to a whole new level!

 This is a 2 ingredients lemon glaze recipe, you will need to whisk sifted powdered sugar with freshly squeezed lemon juice.
 It is super easy, the only thing you will have to be careful of is finding the right consistency that is not too runny and not too thick.

 What if my glaze is too thin and runny?
 Add more powdered sugar into the mixture

 What if my glaze is too thick?
 Add more lemon juice

 Please make sure that your Lemonade cake is at room temperature or even chilled before pouring the glaze on top!
 The glaze will set in a few minutes and you can move on to decoration.

 For the decoration, you can go all-in with plenty of lemon and orange slices, mint, raspberries, etc., or keep it minimal.
-I suggest to pre-cook the lemon and orange slices in hot syrup a bit, or at least dry them on the kitchen counter for a few hours so they won´t be too moist and watery (that can cause slight damage to the glaze).
+I suggest to pre-cook the lemon and orange slices in hot syrup a bit, or at least drying them on the kitchen counter for a few hours so they won´t be too moist and watery (that can cause slight damage to the glaze).

 For whipping the wet ingredients you won´t need a stand mixer however an Electric hand mixer is super handy.
-Then, once you proceed with the dry ingredients, make sure to don´t use your mixer but a Rubber spatula instead, as we do not want to over mix this cake batter.
+Then, once you proceed with the dry ingredients, make sure to don´t use your mixer but a Rubber spatula instead, as we do not want to over-mix this cake batter.